hemantsai17/Hangman/README.md

 # Description

-   A simple React hangman app where random words are generated(hidden),take your chances to guess the right word and it takes 6 wrong guessed to lose the game.
+   A simple React hangman app where random words are generated(hidden), take your chances to guess the right word and it takes 6 wrong guessed to lose the game.

 # TECH STACK
   * HTML